Logo

 How Do Physicians Diagnose Adult ADHD?

 For attention deficit hyperactivity disorder, there isn’t a single test.
 To rule out the potential of other mental health conditions with symptoms comparable to ADHD, a healthcare expert must perform a battery of tests.
 The Diagnostic and Statistical Manual of Mental Disorders is used by a professional to make an ADHD diagnosis (DSM).
 This article includes a list of all adult ADHD symptoms in addition to other medical disorders.
+A physician may also use the following techniques:

 Specific methods may differ across physicians, but common criteria always determine the outcome in the end.